No collection of photos of Cuba would be complete without some of the classic cars in Havana, for which the country is famous.

 If people are not peering at the engine, they are underneath, examining the suspension…

-It reminded me of what I learned during the restoration efforts of my brother while working on his cars, including:
+It reminded me of what I learned during the restoration efforts of my brother while working on his cars, that amongst numerous other classics included:

 He taught me these great principles of car mechanics: